 - Pay the share of premiums not covered by advance credit payments

-For purposes of the premium tax credit, your “family” is every individual for whom you claim a personal exemption deduction on your tax return (usually yourself, your spouse, and your dependents).
+For purposes of the premium tax credit, your “family” consists of yourself, your spouse if filing jointly, and all other individuals whom you claim as dependents.
 Your “family size” is the number of individuals in your “family.”

 Note: The federal poverty guidelines — sometimes referred to as the “federal poverty line” or FPL — state an income amount considered poverty level for the year based on family size.
 The Department of Health and Human Services (HHS) determines the federal poverty guideline amounts annually.
 The government generally adjusts the income limits annually for inflation.
 The Federal Register publishes a chart reflecting these amounts at the beginning of each calendar year.
 You can also find this information on the HHS website.
 HHS provides three federal poverty guidelines: one for residents of the 48 contiguous states and D.C., one for Alaska residents and one for Hawaii residents.
 For purposes of the premium tax credit, eligibility for a certain year is based on the most recently published set of federal poverty guidelines on the first day of the annual open enrollment period.
-For example, the tax credit for 2015 is based on the 2014 FPL.
+For example, the tax credit for 2018 is based on the 2017 FPL.
+See the instructions for Form 8962 for more information.

 - You are living apart from your spouse at the time you file your tax return.